 POLICY 1.1.3: The Central Urban areas can best be characterized as the "urban core" of the county.
 These consist mainly of portions of the city of Fort Myers, the southerly portion of the city of Cape Coral, and other close-in areas near these cities; and also the central portions of the city of Bonita Springs, Iona/McGregor, Lehigh Acres, and North Fort Myers.
 This is the part of the county that is already most heavily settled and which has or will have the greatest range and highest levels of urban service -water, sewer, roads, schools, etc. Residential, commercial, public and quasi-public, and limited light industrial land uses (see Policy 7.1.6) will continue to predominate in the Central Urban area.
-This category has a standard density range from four dwelling units per acre (4 du/acre) to ten dwelling units per acre (10 du/acre).
+This category has a standard density range from four dwelling units per acre (4 du/acre) to ten dwelling units per acre (10 du/acre) and a maximum density of fifteen dwelling units per acre (15 du/acre).
 (Amended by Ordinance No. 94-30, 02-02).